magentabusiness/magentabusiness.github.io/docs/user-guide/ui/devices.md

         title: 'Select the messaging protocol and your operating system, then copy the command;'
     2:
         image: /images/user-guide/ui/devices/ce/check-connectivity-3-ce.png
-        title: 'Send telemetry to the ThingsBoard instance on behalf of the device by executing the command via terminal.
+        title: 'Send telemetry to the IoT Hub instance on behalf of the device by executing the command via terminal.
 The device state should be changed from "Inactive" to "Active" and you should see the published "temperature" readings.'

 copy-device-id:
     0: